Prasad Jawade

 Prasad Jawade is an Indian actor who mainly works in Marathi film and television.
 Currently, he participated in Colors Marathi's reality show Bigg Boss Marathi 4 as a contestant.

+Personal life

+Jawade has been in a relationship with Amruta Deshmukh, a fellow contestant of Bigg Boss Marathi.
+They got married on 18 November 2023.

 Career

 Jawade was born in Kalyan, Maharashtra.
 Before starting a career, he joined a theatre group in Pune.
-In 2006, he played his first lead role in Zee Marathi's serial Vahinisaheb.
 In 2010, he appeared in Zee Marathi's Maziya Priyala Preet Kalena.
-In 2011, he got another lead role in Zee Marathi's Arundhati.
+In 2011, he got first lead role in Zee Marathi's Arundhati.
 In 2013, he again bagged the lead role in Star Pravah's Laxmi v/s Saraswati.

 In 2015, he appeared in Ase He Kanyadan.
 In 2019, he came into limelight after he played a role of B.R.
 Ambedkar in Ek Mahanayak – Dr. B.R.
 Ambedkar.
 Since October 2022, he participated in Bigg Boss Marathi 4.